miniwolf/aimas/README.md

 ###3.
 What to do now?

 Work in progress:
-  * Heuristic thoughts and experiments
+  * client.heuristic.Heuristic thoughts and experiments
   * QLearning for guiding the AI to find the correct solution by reinforcement learning.
   * Partial Order Planning
   * Other